landonfears/docs-scraper/README.md

 **Version:** `0.2.12`

-A powerful CLI tool to scrape documentation websites into Markdown using rotating proxies, ScraperAPI, and local context injection for GitHub Copilot.
+A powerful CLI tool to scrape documentation websites into Markdown using rotating proxies, ScraperAPI, and local context injection for AI code editors.

 ---